brianchirls/Seriously.js/README.md

 Mobile browser support for WebGL is limited.
 Mobile Firefox has some support, but the Android Browser and Mobile Safari do not.

-Seriously.js will provide methods to detect browser support wherever possible.
+Seriously.js provides a method to detect browser support and offer descriptive error messages wherever possible.

 #### Cross-Origin Videos and Images